traderpy/traderpy-yt-code-samples/README.md

 # TraderPy - AlgoTrading Code Samples
-Code Samples for TraderPy Youtube Channel
+Code Samples for TraderPy Youtube Channel.
+In this reporsitory you will find code examples and tutorials focused on Python and Algorithmic Trading.

 Youtube: https://www.youtube.com/channel/UC9xYCyyR_G3LIuJ_LlTiEVQ/featured